Sunday, February 19, 2012

 Chantelle Trahan and pt whoop it up with Chef Sweeney.

-Chantelle and Chef Sweeney lead the party by example!
+Chantelle and Chef Sweeney lead the party by example - and of course there's a donut eating contest!

 Photos by Paul A. Tamburello, Jr.